ChrisCummins/msc-thesis/docs/Log.md

      would reduce the amount of locking required.
    * LLVM has exit hooks which can replace the need to instrument every return instruction from `main` function.

+## Sunday 26th

+Control flow graphs can be visualised using
+`opt -view-cfg program.bc >/dev/null`.